sugchand/ovs-dpdk-scripts/README.md

 The script 'launch.py' is a invoker for all the other scripts.
 Directly running the bash scripts may fail because environment for running the scripts are prepared by launch.py.
+To run the provided bash scripts directly, Run it on the subshell created by launch.py.

+**Please contact me if you are facing any issues while using the test infrastructure.**